botpress/documentation-v12/docs/intro-to-botpress/tutorials/authentication-methods.md

 ## User Authentication

 When using External Authentication, you can authenticate a user, and validate their identity each time he sends a message to the bot.
-You can use this in Actions, Hooks, and for Transitions on the Flow Editor.
+You can use this in actions, hooks, and for transitions on the **Flow Editor**.

 :::note